 - The power factor of AC equipment greater than 500 VA shall be between 0.85 lagging and unity when operating at 50 percent or more of its rated load current in steady-state condition.
 AC equipment shall not have a leading power factor when operating at more than 100 VA.

 - Polarity or Phase Reversal

 - Single-phase AC equipment should not be damaged by reversal of line and neutral connections.
-Three-phase AC equipment should not be damaged by reversal of input phase sequence.
-DC equipment shall not be damaged by reversal of positive and negative connections.
+Three-phase AC equipment should not be damaged by the reversal of the input phase sequence.
+DC equipment shall not be damaged by the reversal of positive and negative connections.
 Employing a positive physical means to prevent phase or polarity reversal shall also fulfill this requirement.